surangajayalath/Terraform/README.md

 ### Terraform

 - Initialize the directory - When you create a new configuration — or check out an existing configuration from version control — you need to initialize the directory with terraform init
+- In this phase terraform initializes the project and identifies the provides to be used for the target environment
 ```
 terraform init
 ```